arturmpinho/Dusty-Lantern/deployment.md

     ```
     python3 manage.py createsuperuser
     ```
-1. Run the app with the following command
+1. Run the application with the following command
     ```
     python manage.py runserver
     ```

     The address to access the website is displayed in the terminal
-    Add /admin to the end to access the admin panel with your superuser credentials
+    Add /admin to the end to access the Django admin panel with your superuser credentials

 ## Heroku Deployment

-1. Login to your Heroku account and create a new app.
-Choose your region.
+1. Login to your [Heroku](https://www.heroku.com/) account and create a new app.
+Preferably, choose the region where you are located.

 1. Once the app is created click on the resources button and under Add-ons, look for the Heroku Postgres to attach a postgres database to your project.

-    Select the Hobby Dev - Free plan and click 'Submit order form'
+    ``` Select the Hobby Dev - Free plan and click 'Submit order form' ```

 1. Scroll back up and click "settings".
 Scroll down and click "Reveal config vars".
-Set up the same variables as in your env.py ():
+Set up the same variables as in your env.py :

-    !You shouldn't set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.
+    !
+You shouldn't set the DEBUG variable in under config vars, only in your env.py to prevent DEBUG being active on live website.

     ```
     AWS_ACCESS_KEY_ID = "AWS_ACCESS_KEY_ID"